2. Initializing your project and first application

 Configure the Mixed Reality Toolkit

-- Configure the Mixed Reality Toolkit by selecting Mixed Reality Toolkit > Configure from the menu bar.
+- Configure the MRTK by selecting Mixed Reality Toolkit > Configure from the menu bar.
 If you don't see this menu item after importing the mixed reality toolkit, please restart Unity.

-- Your scene will have several new items and modifications in it from the Mixed Reality Toolkit.
-Save your scene under a different name by clicking on File>Save As and give your scene a name, e.g., BaseScene.
+- Your scene will have several new items and modifications in it from the MRTK.
+Save your scene under a different name by clicking File>Save As, and give your scene a name, such as BaseScene.
 Keep your scene organized by saving it to the Scenes folder in your project’s Assets folder.

 Build your application to your device